 Many of the abovementioned sites and events are free!
 For more budget-friendly Ottawa ideas, consult our webpages Free or nearly free Ottawa in spring, summer or fall, and Free or nearly free Ottawa in winter.

 Curriculum in the city – Many national museums, attractions and experiences available in Ottawa offer extended and curriculum-based programs from July until the end of April each year.

 Many places to perform – Ottawa offers student bands and choirs numerous performance venues, from stunning civic spaces, to museums and galleries, theatres, heritage churches—and the National Arts Centre!

 Planning assistance – Ottawa Tourism assists student tour operators with information and resources for planning their group visit—including our Destination Planners Guide, maps, posters, images and more.
-Contact us at [email protected]
+Contact us for more information.

-Students under the age of 19 travelling with a school group only need to present a birth certificate (original or copy), Consular Report of Birth Abroad, or naturalization certifi cate when crossing the border by land or sea.
+American students under the age of 19 travelling with a school group only need to present a birth certificate (original or copy), Consular Report of Birth Abroad, or naturalization certificate when crossing the border by land or sea.